Gulu University VC applauds NORPART Project team for achieving great over the years.

 A group photo of the Vice Chancellor, NORPART delegation and university management.

-Dr. Olum also confirmed that about 90 students completed three weeks field courses implemented in 2023, 2024 and 2025, staff exchange to NMBU, 19 completed master theses, tow (2) to complete in 2026 and altogether 21 master theses.
+Prof. Kjosavik also confirmed that about 90 students completed three-week field courses implemented in 2023, 2024 and 2025 at Gulu University.
+The other achievements included yearly staff exchange to Norway and Uganda while 19 project supported students completed their master theses and graduated, with additional two (2) students to complete in 2026, altogether making 21 master theses from the project.

-The over 2billion five-year project which kicked off in 2022 under the theme “Partnership for Education in Refugee host contexts: Joint Learning towards Food security and Sustainable Development in Uganda 2022-2026, is a collaboration with Gulu University, the Norwegian University of Life Sciences (NMBU), Makerere University and Center for African Research.
+The Seven million Norwegian Kroner (UGX2.8billion) five-year project which kicked off in 2022 under the theme “Partnership for Education in Refugee host contexts: Joint Learning towards Food security and Sustainable Development in Uganda 2022-2026, is a collaboration with Gulu University, the Norwegian University of Life Sciences (NMBU), Makerere University and Center for African Research.

-Over the five years, NORPART has supported long-term academic collaboration and mutual student mobility between higher education institutions in Norway and selected global partner countries in the global south.
+Over the five years, the NORPART project has supported long-term academic collaboration and mutual student and staff mobility between higher education institutions in Norway and Uganda.

 Assoc.
 Prof. Collins Okello, the Dean Faculty of Agriculture and Environment under which the project was executing its initiatives and activities was grateful for the successful collaboration established within the five years.
 He called upon the team to continue lobbying for funds to implement more projects in future.